Ozzie Albies Preview, Player Props: Braves vs. Cubs

 Ozzie Albies At The Plate

-- Among the qualifying hitters, he ranks 39th in batting average, while his on-base percentage ranks 68th and he is 20th in slugging.
+- Among qualified batters in baseball, his batting average ranks 33rd, his on-base percentage ranks 63rd, and he is 17th in the league in slugging.

-- Albies has had at least one RBI in 40.1% of his games this season (57 of 142), with more than one RBI 29 times (20.4%).
-He has also been responsible for three or more of his team's runs in 12 contests.
+- Albies has an RBI in 57 of 143 games this year, with multiple RBI in 29 of them.
+He has also driven in three or more of his team's runs in 12 contests.

-- He has scored in 74 of 142 games this year, and more than once 16 times.
+- He has scored in 75 of 143 games this season, and more than once 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.